Paediatric Cornea and External Disease Fellowship

 The fellow will be evaluated every four months.
 In addition, the fellow will be asked to evaluate the fellowship experience.
 A university and departmental certificate attesting to the completion of the fellowship will be presented at the end of the period.

 Approximately $77,342.97 CAD including modified benefits will be mandated by the Department of Ophthalmology and Vision Sciences at The Hospital for Sick Children.
 Candidates are encouraged to secure their own funding however, funding may be available through application to the departmental fellowship committee at SickKids Hospital.

 Housing may be available in the residence at the Hospital for Sick Children at the fellow’s cost.
 The fellow must apply directly to the residence, if this option is desired.

 Applications are available through the above contacts.
-Fellowship normally runs from July 1 to June 30.
+Paediatric Cornea and External Disease Fellowship normally runs from July 1 to June 30.
+The deadline for applications is the second Friday in September of the year prior to beginning the Fellowship in July.
 A personal interview is required.

 Foreign applicants may apply.
 The Ontario College of Physicians and Surgeons will generally grant a full clinical educational license to applicants with recognized specialty certification in their home country.
 Those applicants whose medical school was not taught in English will now no longer be required to take TOEFL and TSE examination.
 However, all medical trainees at the University of Toronto from non-Canadian or US programs are subject to a 4-12 week “Pre Entry Assessment Program” (PEAP) as required by the College of Physicians and Surgeons of Ontario (CPSO).